Recently we put together a YouTube video “Why did Mark Twain like Heidelberg?”.

 Nobody really knows," writes Werner Pieper in his updated Mark Twain's Guide to Heidelberg , 'what made Mark Twain stay in Heidelberg for such a long time.
 Maybe he was prompted by old dreams from the times he was passing Heidelberg, Mississippi, while working on the steamships?
 Did he plan to stay here or did he and his family just fall in love with this city?"

-While the above allusion to Mark Twain's passing by Heidelberg, Mississippi during his days as a river pilot may also be compelling, a little further digging causes some doubts:
+While the above allusion to Mark Twain's passing by Heidelberg, Mississippi, during his days as a river pilot may be compelling, a little further digging causes some doubts:

 Mark Twain worked on a steamboat, first as an apprentice, then as a pilot during 1857 to 1861.

-Twain visited the river a number of times after his pilot days, most notably in 1882 as he prepared to write "Life on the Mississippi".
+Twain visited the river a number of times after his pilot days, most notably in 1882 as he prepared to write "Life on the Mississippi" and maybe on his travels TO the river he came through the little town.

 Maybe that's when he came across the name Heidelberg again.